Siddharthbadal/SQL-Case-Studies-Data-Analysis/README.md

 About the sql files in repository:

-	1. Getting to know about the database and tables
+	1. About-DatabaseAndTables.sql - Getting to know about the database and tables
 	2. Basic data exploration on employess and vendor levels

 	[Will continue adding new analysis]